shrihari-prakash/comma-messenger-backend/README.md

 # comma-js
 ![Comma JS Logo](/branding-assets/logo.png)

-Chat application based on Express, MongoDB and Socket.IO
+Open source messenger based on Express, MongoDB and Socket.IO

 **How to Run?**